UBC-MDS/olympics_data_analysis/README.md

 *Installation instructions*

+### Manually install our app:

-Install all of the required dependencies for our application:
+Install all of the required dependencies for our application with the following commands:

 | Package                     | Command Line                |